kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 ![Node-RED start](attach/img/node-red-start.png)

-After Node-RED reports in a console that it is running, open a browser on the Raspberry Pi and go to `127.0.0.1:1880` or if you are using the browser on another computer, you will need to use your network Raspberry Pi IP address: `your_raspberry_ip_address:1880`.
+When Node-RED reports in a console that it is running, open a browser on the Raspberry Pi and go to `127.0.0.1:1880` or, if you are using the browser on another computer, you will need to use the Raspberry Pi IP address from your network: `your_raspberry_ip_address:1880`.

 ![Node-RED blank](attach/img/node-red-blank.png)